Energy price cap announced for households in Northern Ireland

 It said the scheme will take effect from November, but it will ensure households receive the same benefit overall as those in Great Britain by backdating support for October bills through bills from November.

+Northern Ireland is in a separate energy market from the rest of the UK but the Government has stressed people who live in the region will receive “equivalent support”.

-Households in Northern Ireland will also receive a £400 discount on bills through the Northern Ireland Energy Bills Support Scheme.
+Households in Northern Ireland will also receive a £400 discount on bills through the Northern Ireland Energy Bills Support Scheme, although no timescale has yet been given on when this will be made available.

-The Government has also announced plans to introduce a cap on wholesale energy bills for businesses in the rest of the UK, and said a parallel scheme will be established in Northern Ireland.
+The Government has also announced plans to introduce a cap on wholesale energy bills for businesses in the rest of the UK from October, and said a parallel scheme will be established in Northern Ireland.

-The plan will see energy bills for businesses cut by around half their expected level this winter.
+The plan will see energy bills for businesses cut by around half their expected level this winter, although it is not yet clear when this relief will be available for Northern Ireland firms.

 Hospitals, schools, charities and other settings such as community halls and churches will also get help.

-But a hospitality chief said businesses in Northern Ireland need “urgent clarity” on how the business relief scheme will operate in the region.
+But hospitality chiefs said businesses in Northern Ireland need “urgent clarity” on how the business relief scheme will operate in the region.

 Colin Neill, chief executive of Hospitality Ulster, said: “It is simply unacceptable that Northern Ireland businesses do not have any detail on how support will be provided.